 Lacing activities are great for kids because they help to strengthen fine-motor skills and hand-eye co-ordination.
 They also give children an opportunity to thread a needle, tie knots, and to learn some basic sewing stitches.

-This lacing activity also involves paint and beads which are always a hit.
+This lacing activity also involves paint and beads which are always a hit with kids of all ages.

-When the kids are finished, they’ll end up with a pretty Christmas decoration that they can hang on a door or in a window.
+When your children are finished lacing their trees, they’ll end up with a pretty Christmas decoration that they can hang on a door or in a window.

 For your convenience, this post contains affiliate links.